Dynamics of Adversarial Attacks on Large Language Model-Based Search Engines: Model Setup

 For the market, in each period, there is one unit mass of potential consumers, with total demand normalized to 1.
 The goods supplied by the providers are perfect substitutes.
 This assumption simplifies the analysis while capturing the competition for market share between the players.
 It allows us to focus on how the division of market share is influenced by the players' strategic choices.

 Each player can observe the actions of the other at the end of each period, including whether they choose to cooperate or attack.
 This forms a perfect monitoring game, a standard assumption in repeated game theory, which enables players to make strategic adjustments based on the observed behaviors of others \citep{fudenberg1991game}.
+This perfect-monitoring assumption is a baseline simplification.
+In deployed LLM-based search systems, content providers usually observe public signals, such as ranking positions, citations, referral traffic, and visible changes in generated answers, rather than competitors' private actions directly.
+We use perfect monitoring for two reasons.
+First, it isolates the incentive channel created by $p$, $c$, $\beta$, and $\delta$ from the separate statistical problem of inferring whether an attack occurred.
+Second, it gives a best-case monitoring environment for sustaining cooperation: if cooperation is difficult even when deviations are observed, noisy ranking signals would only make discipline harder.
+An imperfect-monitoring extension would replace observed actions with public signals over ranking outcomes and would require stronger continuation incentives.